Community Service | The Barrows Firm, PC

 Texas Lawyers for Texas Veterans (TLTV) is a community service program organized by the Tarrant County Bar Foundation, a nonprofit organization.
 TLTV encourages and recruits Tarrant County attorneys to provide free legal services for veterans and spouses of deceased veterans with legal issues in Tarrant County.

 The Tarrant County chapter of TLTV organizes legal clinics to coordinate with volunteer attorneys who provide consultation and legal counseling in family, consumer/finance, probate, estate planning, bankruptcy, landlord/tenant, criminal and other legal matters.
-The program does not provide assistance regarding veterans’ benefits.
-The Texas Lawyers for Texas Veterans program has served over 1,500 Tarrant County veterans since its inception in the fall of 2010.
-More than 400 attorneys have donated over 10,000 hours of pro bono work.
-Non-attorney volunteers, paralegals and law student volunteers also participate in the process.
+TLTV has served over 1,500 Tarrant County veterans since its inception in the fall of 2010, and more than 400 attorneys have donated over 10,000 hours of pro bono work.
+Non-attorney volunteers, paralegals, and law student volunteers also participate in the process.

-The attorneys of The Barrows Firm are active participants in the Texas Lawyers for Texas Veterans program and are proud to volunteer their time, effort and energy to provide legal assistance to veterans of Tarrant County.
+Our legal team actively participates in TLTV, and we are proud to volunteer our time, effort and energy to provide legal assistance to veterans of Tarrant County.

-For more information about Texas Lawyers for Texas Veterans, please visit their website at: http://www.txltxv.org
+For more information about Texas Lawyers for Texas Veterans, please visit their website at txltxv.org.

 Metroport Teen Court

-The Metroport Teen Court program is a voluntary program, funded by the cities of Colleyville, Grapevine, Keller and Southlake, which gives teens in middle school or high school the opportunity to keep Class C Misdemeanors off of their permanent record.
-Teens will go through a trial before a jury of their peers and will be sentenced to community service.
+The Metroport Teen Court program is a voluntary service funded by the cities of Colleyville, Grapevine, Keller, and Southlake that gives teens in middle school or high school the opportunity to keep Class C Misdemeanors off of their permanent record.
+Teens go through a trial before a jury of their peers and will be sentenced to community service.
 Teen Court sessions are held on Tuesday evenings at Southlake police headquarters.

 Leslie has been a Metroport Teen Court Judge since 2009 and received the Metroport Teen Court Judge of the Year Award in 2013.

-For more information about the Metroport Teen Court program, please visit their website at: http://cityofsouthlake.com/
+For more information about the Metroport Teen Court program, please visit their website at cityofsouthlake.com